iguanajuice/novpn/README.md

 To only allow certain programs to be tunneled, you'll need to run your VPN client inside the namespace.
 In the following example, we'll use `wg-quick`:
 ```
-sudo ip netns e novpn wg-quick up wg1
+novpn sudo wg-quick up ~/wg1.conf
 ```

-Notice that we use `sudo ip` instead of `novpn`; this is because VPN connections requires root and `novpn` drops privileges upon entering the namespace
+### As a blacklist

+Simply run your VPN normally; any traffic inside the namespace should not be tunneled.